Short Term Study Visa: Requirements & How to Apply

 If you are coming to the UK to study on an English language course that lasts longer than 11 months, or any other course that lasts longer than 6 months, you will need to apply using the standard student visa route.
 Prior to 2021, this was known as the Tier 4 student visa.

-What does a short term study visa allow?
+What is the short term study visa?

 The short term study visa is a very specific route, limiting the visa holder to study on an English language course lasting no longer than 11 months.